-Figure 3.3 where a SNOD was present and the number approached where a SNOD was not present in where consent/authorisation for organ donation was ascertained and the number approached where consent/authorisation was not ascertained in your Trust/Board for the past five equivalent time periods.
+Figure 3.3 Stacked bar charts display the number of families of DBD and DCD patients approached where consent/authorisation for organ donation was ascertained and the number approached where consent/authorisation was not ascertained in your Trust/Board for the past five equivalent time periods.

-Figure 3.4 Stacked bar charts display the number of families of DBD and DCD patients approached
+Figure 3.4 Stacked bar charts display the number of families of DBD and DCD patients approached provided.

-The reasons why consent/authorisation was not ascertained for solid organ donation in your Table 3.4 from the PDA, if applicable.
+Table 3.4 The reasons why consent/authorisation was not ascertained for solid organ donation in your from the PDA, if applicable.
 A UK comparison is also provided.